dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 ---
 title: Azure Cosmos DB Provider - EF Core
-description: Documentation for the database provider that allows Entity Framework Core to be used with the Azure Cosmos DB SQL API
+description: Documentation for the database provider that allows Entity Framework Core to be used with the Azure Cosmos DB for NoSQL
 author: AndriySvyryd
 ms.date: 01/11/2022
 uid: core/providers/cosmos/index